Resilient Roots

 Carbon Sink Demonstration Project

-In collaboration with Pauma Band of Luiseño Indians and Solidarity Farm, this project is working to help demonstrate how carbon sink farming practices can be applied under Southern California conditions to benefit farmers and support climate mitigation and resilience efforts.
+In collaboration with the Pauma Band of Luiseño Indians and Solidarity Farm, the project serves a dual purpose of working to help demonstrate how carbon sink farming practices can be applied under Southern California conditions to benefit farmers and support climate mitigation and resilience efforts.

 WATCH PRESENTATION